dallyshalla/safex-while/README.md

 Challenges include transmitting a item which requires at least ten minutes to confirm, when done conventionally, whereas the other item (safecoin) is instantaneous.

-Safe Ex intends to solve this by having clients resolve the release of safecoins in the event that there are three confirmations in the bitcoin network.
+SAFEX protocol intends to solve this by having clients resolve the release of safecoins in the event that there are three confirmations in the bitcoin network.
 When a safecoin is put for sale it will be stored in a cryptographic contract which will trigger a transmission of safecoin to the seller of bitcoin if those bitcoins being transferred to the safecoin owners bitcoin private key have confirmed three times.

 Then the safecoins release to the originator of the bitcoin to that person's safecoin wallet.